Chart Color Schemes

 Strathfield - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Strathfield-West, as per the latest Census, was 78.6% houses and 21.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Strathfield - West's dwelling structure, as per the latest Census, consisted of 78.6% houses and 21.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
-Home ownership in Strathfield-West stood at 43.0%, with the rest being mortgaged (36.2%) or rented (20.7%).
-The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $2,436.
-Median weekly rent in Strathfield-West was $530, compared to Sydney metro's $465.
-Nationally, Strathfield-West's mortgage repayments were significantly higher at $3,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Strathfield - West stood at 43.0%, with mortgaged dwellings at 36.2% and rented ones at 20.7%.
+The median monthly mortgage repayment was $3,200, higher than Sydney metro's $2,436.
+Median weekly rent in Strathfield - West was $530, compared to Sydney metro's $465.
+Nationally, Strathfield - West's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing